Medicare prescription drug costs – How to avoid sticker shock at the pharmacy

-- Ask your insurance company if you can get better prices on medicines at a different pharmacy, by ordering through the mail, or by getting different amounts (like a 90 day supply instead of 30).
+- Ask your insurance company if you can get better prices on medicines at a different pharmacy, by ordering through the mail, or by getting a different amount (like a 90-day supply instead of 30).

 - Talk to your doctor about ways to save money on your medicines.
 You might be able to switch from a brand-name medicine to a generic, lower the amount you take (your dosage), or even stop taking a medicine that you may no longer need.

 - Ask local pharmacies how much they charge for your medicines and whether they have a payment plan, discounts or a rewards program that can help you save money.

 The good thing is now you know your deductible resets each year.
 Planning for your medicine costs to be higher at the beginning of the year can help you budget.